Semaphor

 <span className="text-muted-foreground">

-vs {formatValue(comparisonValue!, comparisonFormat ?? primaryFormat)}
+vs {formatValue(comparisonValue, comparisonFormat ?? primaryFormat)}

 </span>